 Now I know that some people say that nations like Saudi Arabia get a seat on such a council so that they can learn from others.
-But that only doesn’t turn into a disaster if they are not given any power and if other nations are not given any real power over them.
-And alternatively, if nobody is given any power, what does one nation supposedly learn from one guy (or even a small committee) sitting in a New York office building that their general populace doesn’t learn from exchanging ideas through economic trade or even communication over the internet?
+But the only way to avoid that turning into a disaster if they are not given any power and if other nations are not given any real power over them.
+And alternatively, if nobody is given any power, what does one nation supposedly learn from one lone representative from their government (or even a small committee) sitting in a New York office building?
+Their general populace learns far more from exchanging ideas through economic trade or even communication over the internet.
 The government-appointed representatives of an oppressive nation are not going to take a message of reform back to the citizens or subjects of that nation.

 And then there’s the idea of “nation building.”
 Generically, it means establishing a national identity for the people of a region.
 But the term got popularized during the Clinton administration during the United States military intervention into Somalia, Bosnia, Kosovo, Iraq, and elsewhere.